 By Danielle Pavliv

-As you enjoy good weather and perhaps get ready for our Cancer Prevention and Treatment 5K in September, you may be training a lot outside.
+As you enjoy the last few weeks of good weather, you may be training a lot outside.
 Exercise reduces your risk of cancer and many other diseases, but running outdoors can increase your risk of skin cancer if you don’t follow a few simple rules.

 Running is one of the most popular forms of exercise.
 It can be done anywhere, doesn’t require a gym or any special equipment (although some people prefer to use a treadmill)-just a good pair of shoes and comfortable clothing.
 Running outside-whether on a track, in the woods, or on a path by the river-can be a wonderful and restorative way to exercise.
 Nature and exercise are both great ways to improve your mood.

 Running regularly can lower the risk of many health problems including heart disease, stroke, osteoporosis and bone fracture, diabetes, and obesity.
 In addition, it can improve mental health and blood pressure.
 However, many people don’t take proper precautions when they decide to go running outside, and the results can be deadly.

 Imagine this: it’s a nice day outside, so you decide to go for a jog, wearing running shorts and a t-shirt.
 You probably don’t spend too much time thinking about what to wear-you simply notice what the temperature is, put on something comfortable, and go.
 Sunscreen seems like a hassle, and you think you’ll probably sweat it off anyway.
 It’s not like you will be laying out at the pool or playing golf all day, so how much harm can a 30-minute run cause anyway?

 While many of us try to protect our skin when spending time outside, data show that just over half of all American adults usually take at least one of these three precautions: seeking shade, using sunscreen, or wearing sun-protective clothing.
 People who don’t do any of these are at much higher risk for skin cancer.